gingeleski/Klondike-Solver/README.txt

 /FAST [/F] - Run the solver in a best attempt mode, which is faster, but not guaranteed to give minimal solution or one at all.

+/PP - Prints partial solutions when solving is 'impossible' or 'unknown'.

 ========================
 NOTES: